harshita-priya1/my-html-notes/basics2.md

 # Tag
 Description
 img->
-Defines an image
+Defines an image,
 map->
-Defines an image map
+Defines an image map,
 area->
-Defines a clickable area inside an image map picture->
+Defines a clickable area inside an image map, picture->
 Defines a container for multiple image resources

+# The HTML <map> tag defines an image map.
+An image map is an image with clickable areas.
+The areas are defined with one or more <area> tags.